openrndr/openrndr-guide/docs/useCases/liveCoding.markdown

-Assuming you are working on an [`openrndr-template`](https://github.com/openrndr/openrndr-template) based project, `orx-olive` is enabled by default.
+Assuming you are working on an [`openrndr-template`](https://github.com/openrndr/openrndr-template) based project, all you have to do is enable `orx-olive` in the `orxFeatures` set in `build.gradle.kts` and reimport the gradle project.

 ## Basic example